SEARCH

 I first thought of this garden art idea years ago when I saw packages of nails all bundled in rolls in the thrift shop.
 The long nails with their flat heads reminded me of the hundreds of little stems in the head of an allium as they go into bloom and also when they start turning to seed.
 Weird, I know.

-Purple allium flowers coming into bloom.
+Purple allium flowers with bee.

 After testing out a few options, softballs turned out to be the perfect core for the flowers.
 They are easy to drill and nails go in very nicely.
 Whatever that fluffy stuff is inside, it grabs the nails snugly and hold them in place.